tmhoule/AppUpdates/README.md

 **build.sh**: basic shell script to create an installer package to distribute to clients.
 Or use the PKG in the repo, no customization needed.
 Below is what is included in the client package.

  llupdatetool: main directory of source code.
-* Applications: Utilities: LL App Update Tool.app -  This is the GUI application for end users to list applicable updates on their computer.
+* Applications: Utilities: App Update Tool.app -  This is the GUI application for end users to list applicable updates on their computer.
 They can install updates and force a refresh of required updates.
 * Library: LaunchAgents: edu.mit.BitBarLaunch.plist - A launchAgent to open BitBar on login.
 * Library: LaunchDaemons: edu.mit.updateToolKickerGUI.plist - A launchDaemon run the script to open the GUI program for the user when an update is detected and is NOT overdue.
 * Library: LaunchDaemons: edu.mit.updateToolKickerOverDue.plist - A launchDaemon to run the script to scan for overdue updates and force an install if one is detected.